tree-s/gbm/README.md

 5. Filtering tags
 6. Darkmode

-You can connect use it live [here](http://str.ath.cx/) and use your own google account.
+You can use it live [here](http://str.ath.cx/) using your own google account.